rperezdomi/pressure-interface/Readme.md

-# SWalker Robotic Platform's Interface Set-Up
+# Pressure Sensor's Interface Set-Up

-In this repository it has been developed the current User Interface of the SWalker Robotic Platform, a rehabilitation robotic system for elderly patients suffering from hip fracture.
 For its setting up a Raspberry Pi is needed, together with a SD card.
 In our case, the interface has been developed using a Raspberry Pi 4 Model B and a SD card of 32 GB.

 **1º - OS Installation:** Install in your SD Card the Operating System for your Raspberry Pi 4 Model B. You will need a SD card, and its corresponding lector, where the OS will be installed.
 Then, the raspberry pi imager software must be installed in a PC, from which the corresponding OS will be written into the SD card.